Caren-Koroeny/BookStore/README.md

 # BOOKSTORE

-> A bookstore app that allows a user add a book, displays added book with reviews and rating for each book and allows a user delete a book.
+> A bookstore app that allows a user add a book, displays added book with reviews and rating for each book and allows a user delete a book.Basically uses CRUD built with React and Redux.
 ## 🛠 Built With <a name="built-with"></a>

 - HTML5